-Medicines are sometimes prescribed for conditions that are not mentioned in Patient Information Leaflets.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information Leaflet.
 Do not use ISENTRESS for a condition for which it was not prescribed.
 Do not give ISENTRESS to other people, even if they have the same symptoms you have.
 It may harm them.

 For more information go to www.ISENTRESS.com or call 1-800-622-4477.

 What are the ingredients in ISENTRESS?

 Inactive ingredients: calcium phosphate dibasic anhydrous, hypromellose 2208, lactose monohydrate, magnesium stearate, microcrystalline cellulose, poloxamer 407 (contains 0.01% butylated hydroxytoluene as antioxidant), sodium stearyl fumarate.

 The film coating contains: black iron oxide, polyethylene glycol 3350, polyvinyl alcohol, red iron oxide, talc and titanium dioxide.